Symmetry of hypersurfaces with symmetric boundary: Various examples

 \subsubsection{Homogeneous isoparametric hypersurfaces}

-By definition, a hypersurface $M^{n-1}$ in $S^{n}(1)$ is homogeneous if there exists a closed connected Lie subgroup $G\subset SO(n+1)$ such that $M^{n-1}$ is an orbit of $G$.
-It is obvious that homogeneous hypersurfaces in $S^{n}(1)$ are always isoparametric.
-By virtue of Hsiang-Lawson \cite{HL71} and Takagi-Takahashi \cite{TT72}, we know that all homogeneous isoparametric hypersurfaces $M^{n-1}$ in $S^{n}(1)$ can be obtained as principal orbits of isotropy representations of compact Riemannian symmetric pairs $(U,G)$ of rank $2$.
+A hypersurface $M^{n-1}$ in $S^{n}(1)$ is homogeneous if $M^{n-1}$ is an orbit of a closed connected Lie subgroup of $G\subset SO(n+1)$.
+By virtue of Hsiang-Lawson \cite{HL71} and Takagi-Takahashi \cite{TT72}, any homogeneous isoparametric hypersurface $M^{n-1}$ in $S^{n}(1)$ can be obtained as a principal orbit of a linear isotropy representation of compact Riemannian symmetric pairs $(U,G)$ of rank $2$.

-As a corollary of Theorem \ref{gen2} and the property (iv), when the boundary is a homogeneous isoparametric hypersurface, we gain the following \begin{cor} Let $\Sigma^n$ be an embedded hypersurface in $\mathbb{R}^{n+1}$ with boundary $\partial\Sigma$.
-Assume that one of the connected components of $\partial\Sigma$ is a homogeneous isoparametric hypersurface $M^{n-1}$ in $S^{n}(1)$, i.e., an orbit of some closed connected Lie subgroup $G\subset SO(n+1)$.
-If the contact angle is constant along $M^{n-1}$ and $X(\Sigma)$ satisfies the same condition as in Theorem \ref{gen2}, then the interior of $\Sigma$ is locally $G$-invariant.
+As a corollary of Theorem \ref{gen2} and the property (iv), when the boundary is a homogeneous isoparametric hypersurface, we obtain \begin{corollary} Let $\Sigma^n$ be an embedded hypersurface in $\mathbb{R}^{n+1}$ with boundary $\partial\Sigma$.
+Assume that one of the connected components of $\partial\Sigma$ is a homogeneous isoparametric hypersurface $M^{n-1}$ in $S^{n}(1)$ as an $G$-orbit.
+If the contact angle is constant along $M^{n-1}$ and $\Sigma$ satisfies the same condition as in Theorem \ref{gen2}, then the interior of $\Sigma$ is locally $G$-invariant.